The Costco Foods You Should Never Have in Your Kitchen

 Not all Costco items fall into this category, but which ones do?
-Here are the foods you should never have in your kitchen, including one surprising item that can damage your arteries and act as cancer-causing carcinogens (page 10).
+Here are the foods you should never buy from Costco, including one surprising item that can act as cancer-causing carcinogen when it goes bad (page 10)!

 If you do an online search, you’ll see that there are many outlets for buying jerky in bulk.
 So stocking up at Costco is a good idea, right?
 Quite the contrary.
 Eat This, Not That! tells us that an opened pack of jerky really needs to be eaten within three days and then stored in the refrigerator.
-Even then, that jerky only lasts a couple weeks.
-(Not ideal for a bulk buy.)
+Even then, that jerky will only last a couple of weeks.
+Definitely not ideal for a bulk buy!

 Next: A bulk buy you thought was smart… but isn’t.